Karmidzhanov/Groupwork/OPERATE.md

 2. Click the Date field and select a day from the calendar
 3. Select a meal from the Meal Type field
 4. The total number of cadets signed up for the given meal will be returned

-#Remove A Meal
-1. Follow steps 1-4 to view the number of cadets at a meal
-2. Click the "Remove Meal" button